Sparklight77/MaterialDigger/README.md

 7. After running it you can find output file in `Downloads` folder of your device

 > [!IMPORTANT]
-> This tool only supports versions from 1.80.30 to 1.20.80.
+> This tool only supports versions from 1.80.30 to latest.
 You can upgrade or downgrade shaders between all these versions just make sure to put a valid version code when it asks during script execution.

 # 🔋List of supported version codes
 Here is the list of Minecraft Bedrock Edition versions from 1.18.30 to 1.20.81